veraison/docs/terminology.md

 ## 🔹 Provisioning

 ### **CoRIM (Concise Reference Integrity Manifest)**
-A data structure that provides trusted reference values (baselines) for attestation.
+A data format that provides trusted Reference Values (baselines) and Endorsements for remote attestation.
-It defines what "good" looks like for a platform or component.
+It defines what are "golden values" for a platform or component.
 *(Defined in [IETF CoRIM draft](https://datatracker.ietf.org/doc/draft-birkholz-rats-corim/))*

 ### **CoMID (Concise Module Identifier)**